Breakdown (2016 film)

-Breakdown is a 2016 British thriller film written and directed by Jonnie Malachi, produced by Luke Fairbrass, and starring Craig Fairbrass, James Cosmo and Bruce Payne.
+Breakdown is a 2016 British action drama film written and directed by Jonnie Malachi, produced by Luke Fairbrass, and starring Craig Fairbrass, James Cosmo and Bruce Payne.

 Plot

 A professional contract killer, haunted by visions of his violent past, spirals out of control.
 His work compromised as he reaches breaking point, he is forced to defend his family from his ruthless employers.